Clan Urquhart: 18th–century and Jacobite risings

-Captain John Urquhart of Craigston (b.1696) was a man of great wealth but the origins of his fortune are shrouded in mystery.
+Captain John Urquhart of Craigston (born 1696) was a man of great wealth but the origins of his fortune are shrouded in mystery.
 He was called the pirate by his family.
 He was recruited by the Spanish Navy and this is probably where he amassed his fortune, from the prize money that was paid for captured enemy vessels.
 He was nearly killed during the Jacobite rising of 1715 at the Battle of Sheriffmuir, fighting on the side of the Jacobites.
 The Urquhart of Craigston family became of such social eminence that they were able to get the great Henry Raeburn to paint their family portraits.
 Craigston Castle is still in the family's hands.

-Colonel James Urquhart also supported the Jacobite cause and was severely wounded at the Battle of Sheriffmuir.
+Colonel James Urquhart supported the Jacobite cause and was severely wounded at the Battle of Sheriffmuir.
 Until he died in 1741, he was the principal Jacobite agent in Scotland.
 The chiefship of the clan then passed to his cousin, William Urquhart of Meldrum, who was a cautious Jacobite and avoided the disaster at the Battle of Culloden.
 His cousin, Adam Urquhart was a member of Charles Edward Stuart's court–in–exile in Rome.

 Modern history

 The last of the chiefly line was Major Beauchamp Urquhart who was killed in 1898 at the Battle of Atbara in Sudan.
-In 1959 Wilkins Fisk Urquhart, a descendant of a branch of the clan known as the Urquharts of Braelangswell who had immigrated to the United States in the 18th– century, established his right to be chief of the Clan Urquhart.
-He was succeeded by his son, the historian Kenneth Trist Urquhart.
+In 1959 Wilkins Fisk Urquhart of that Ilk, a descendant of a branch of the clan known as the Urquharts of Braelangwell who had immigrated to the United States in the 18th century, established his right to be chief of the Clan Urquhart.
+In 1974, he was succeeded by his son, the historian Kenneth Trist Urquhart of Urquhart who was the 27th chief of the clan.
+Upon the death of Kenneth Urquhart in October 2012, his eldest son, Col. Wilins Fisk Urquhart of Urquhart became the 28th chief of the clan.
 The chief's title is Urquhart of Urquhart.

 Clan profile

 Etymology of the name

-Urquhart is a name that is derived from the place name, Airchart.
+Urquhart is a name derived from the place name, Airchart.
 Airchart is first recorded in the early life of Saint Columba, the great Celtic saint.
 The meaning of the word Urquhart itself has been given various Scottish Gaelic translations including woodside, by a rowan wood, or fort on a knoll.